 3 Common Winter Roofing Problems

 Winter in the Pacific Northwest are typically long, cold, and in sometimes brutal.
 Powerful weather systems from Alaska and Canada sweep down into our area and wreak havoc.
-The roofs that cover our homes tend to bear the brunt of the incoming cold front.
+The roofs that cover our homes tend to bear the brunt of the incoming cold front, causing potential winter roofing issues.

 In this blog post, we’re going to look at three common winter roofing problems that if left unchecked and unfixed, can turn into not only a safety hazard, but potentially cost you tens of thousands of dollars in damage and repairs.